lifchrs/NotesToCards/README.md

 ### Instructions for downloading the program for Windows:
 1. Create a folder in your Desktop for the use of this program.
 If you already have a folder for whatever subject this is for, then feel free to use that.
-2. Download the relevant file (32 Bit or 64) into the folder that you just created.
+2. Download the relevant file (32 Bit or 64 Bit) into the folder that you just created.
 You can find the files [here](https://github.com/lifchrs/NotesToCards/releases).

 ### Instructions for downloading the program for Mac OS: